equinor/appsec-owasptop10wrkshp/prez/content/prolog.md

 ## Disclaimer

 - I'm not an expert but I'm here to learn and I share what I've learned so far in the journey<!-- .element: style="font-size:0.9em"-->
-- You are an important audience to test such workshops for the AppSec team<!-- .element: style="font-size:0.9em"-->
+- You are an important audience for the AppSec team<!-- .element: style="font-size:0.9em"-->
 - Application security is a broad topic - this workshop zoom in to vulnerabilities in webapps<!-- .element: style="font-size:0.9em"-->
 applications<!-- .element: style="font-size:0.9em"-->
 - Our perspective is depended on experience, personal journey in security and many other factors<!-- .element: style="font-size:0.9em"-->